 Though the Patagonia Lightweight Black Hole Cinch 20L isn't marketed as a climbing pack, its simple design is appealing for multi-pitch climbers.
 The simplicity keeps it quite light for its volume, and the durable fabric gives it a useful lifespan.
 However, some features climbers like are missing, and some folks find it uncomfortable when the going gets steep.
 Looking for something lighter, cheaper, and smaller?
 Try our Best Buy Award winning REI Co-op Flash 18.
 Need some space and durability?
-Check out the Black Diamond Creek 20, our Top Pick for Durability.
+Check out the Black Diamond Creek 20, which earned a Top Pick award for its durability.

 Cons: No hip belt, uncomfortable for the broad shouldered